 Excited by the thought that I might find some rime ice on leaves and trees I first went down to the river by the Mill Weir, where I hoped to get a view of the river and the trees along the Breadwalk.
 Because the sun was coming from my left, the trees were in darkness with just a glimmer of gold on my side of the river.
 Continue reading Monthly Photo Challenge: Frosty January

-Although I lived in Shewsbury for two years at the beginning of the millennium, and relocated to south Shropshire four years ago I have not written much about the county town.
+Although I lived in Shewsbury for two years at the beginning of the millennium, and relocated to south Shropshire from Surrey in 2011 I have not written much about the county town.
 I do have rather a large number of photos though taken over several years from various visits and since it has quite an interesting history, including buildings of various designs and styles built over a thousand years, I thought it time to set this right.

 The first written evidence that refers to Shrewsbury dates back to 901.
 It refers to Shrewsbury as ‘Scrobbesbyrig’ which indicates that it was then a fortified settlement with ‘Scrobbes’ most likely referring to a scrub covered hill, and ‘bryig’ suggesting the presence of fortifications.
 Shrewsbury is a stunning historic town with over 660 listed buildings and some very strange street names – Dogpole and Mardol, Gullet Passage and Grope Lane.
 And there is still disagreement as to whether the modern-day name is pronounced Shrewsbury, or Shrowsbury.